SheepTester/primitive-cloud-server/README.md

 { "method": "set", "name": "☁ newish variable", "value": "0" }
 ```

-After that the client can send a "set" message to the server, which will broadcast it to the other clients on the project.
+After that the client can send a "set" message (same structure) to the server, which will broadcast it to the other clients on the project.